influxdata/influxdb_iox/docs/sql.md

 TODO: document each column, once they have stabilized.

 ### `system.columns`
-`system.columns` contains IOx specific schema information about each column in each table, such as which columns was loaded as tags, fields, and timestamps in the InfluxDB data model.
+`system.columns` contains IOx specific schema information about each column in each table, such as which columns were loaded as tags, fields, and timestamps in the InfluxDB data model.

 TODO: document each column, once they have stabilized.